Catalina Island's once thriving tourism industry fighting to stay afloat

 Tourism officials aren't seeing the big groups this year but SoCal families and couples are making their way back to this close, affordable island getaway.

-"We're seeing an increased popularity in our outdoors activities, such as zip line, the aerial adventure, camping, and the Catalina falconry experience.
-We're seeing a resurgence in our glass bottom boat tour, which is an open aired vessel," said Gina Long - Senior VP Administration Catalina Island Company.
+"We're seeing an increased popularity in our outdoors activities, such as zip line, the aerial adventure, camping and the Catalina falconry experience.
+We're seeing a resurgence in our glass bottom boat tour, which is an open aired vessel," said Gina Long, senior vice president with Catalina Island Company.

 Catalina Island's once thriving tourism industry fighting to stay afloat